Walton-on-Thames, United Kingdom

-Daniel Huf, from Walton-on-Thames, England, is pursuing an MBA at Stanford Graduate School of Business.
+Daniel Huf, from Walton-on-Thames, England, is pursuing an MBA at Stanford Graduate School of Business and a master's degree in environment and resources at Stanford Doerr School of Sustainability.
 He graduated from the University of Cambridge with a bachelor’s degree in English literature having received the Caldwell prize.
 Daniel aspires to advance social mobility and address the climate crisis with eco-friendly homes.
 He is the co-founder of The Armitage Foundation (TAF), a charity that increases diversity at UK medical schools.
 TAF has received a prestigious award from the Queen and raised over $100k from major funding bodies.
 Daniel was a management trainee at Colgate-Palmolive and a strategy consultant at Strategy& (formerly Booz & Co).
 Long-term he hopes to grow Huf Haus, a 100+ year old modular construction firm that builds zero-carbon eco-homes.
 Daniel is on the board of Brandon Trust, a learning disability charity with 2500 staff, and was nominated by Sir Kenneth Olisa OBE (Lord-Lieutenant of Greater London) to be a Fellow of the Royal-Society-of-Arts.